imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaTouegAlg/algorithm.rst

 Complexity
 ~~~~~~~~~~
-1. **Time Complexity:** The Bracha-Toueg :ref:`Algorithm <BrachaTouegDeadlockDetectionAlgorithm>` has time complexity of 4 * d hops, where d is the diameter of a given WFG.
+1. **Time Complexity:** The :ref:`Bracha-Toueg Deadlock Detection <BrachaTouegDeadlockDetectionAlgorithm>` has time complexity of 4 * d hops, where d is the diameter of a given WFG.
 [Kshemkalyani1994]_
-2. **Message Complexity:** The Bracha-Toueg :ref:`Algorithm <BrachaTouegDeadlockDetectionAlgorithm>` has message complexity of 4 * e messages, where e is the number of the edges in a given WFG.
+2. **Message Complexity:** The :ref:`Bracha-Toueg Deadlock Detection <BrachaTouegDeadlockDetectionAlgorithm>` has message complexity of 4 * e messages, where e is the number of the edges in a given WFG.
 [Kshemkalyani1994]_

 ..
 [Fokking2013] Wan Fokkink, Distributed Algorithms An Intuitive Approach, The MIT Press Cambridge, Massachusetts London, England, 2013
 ..
 [Bracha1987] G. Bracha and S. Toeug, "Distributed Deadlock detection".
 Distributed Comput., vol. 2, pp. 127-138, 1987.
 ..
 [Kshemkalyani2008] Ajay D. Kshemkalyani, Mukesh Singhal, Distributed Computing: Principles, Algorithms and Systems, Cambridge Univeristy Press, New York, USA, 2008
 ..
 [Kshemkalyani1994] A. D. Kshemkalyani and M. Singhal, "Efficient detection and resolution of generalized distributed deadlocks," in IEEE Transactions on Software Engineering, vol. 20, no. 1, pp. 43-54, Jan.
 1994,
+..
+[Knapp1987] E. Knapp, "Deadlock Detection in Distributed Databases", ACM Computing Surveys, Volume 19, Issue 4, pp 303-328, 1987
+..
+[Chandy1985] Chandy, K. M., and Lamport, L. 1985.
+Distributed snapshots: Determining global states of distributed systems.
+ACM Trans.
+Program.
+Lang.
+Syst.
+3, 1 (Feb.), 63-75.